zhenisduissekov/http-3rdparty-task-service/README.md

 * I chose fiber v2 for its speed and easy implementation, also it has very good test implementation, if I needed to use as fewer dependencies as possible, then I would use net/http or chi.
 However, net/http would require me to write more code.

-* Zerolog is a very fast logger, it is very easy to use and it has a lot of features.
+* Zerolog is virtually th fastest logger, it is very easy to use and it has a lot of features.
 Even though is not updated anymore, it is still a very good logger, therefore does not require updates.

-* I used swag for swagger documentation, it is very easy to use and it has a lot of features.
+* fiber swagger uses swaggo/swag for swagger documentation, it is very easy and common to use, it has a lot of features and sources.

-* I used testify for testing, it is very easy to use and it has a lot of features.
+* testing and assert - common libs for testing.

-* I used go cache for caching, it is very easy to use and it has a lot of features, but also using repository makes it easy to replace my choice.
+* To keep data in memory I used go-cache for caching, it is very easy to use and it has a lot of features, but if replacement needed it is implemented in a way of fast replacement.